Globalization: Public opinion

-Fiss, et al., surveyed US opinion in 1993.
-Their survey showed that, in 1993, more than 40% of respondents were unfamiliar with the concept of globalization.
-When the survey was repeated in 1998, 89% of the respondents had a polarized view of globalization as being either good or bad.
-At the same time, discourse on globalization, which began in the financial community before shifting to a heated debate between proponents and disenchanted students and workers.
+A 1993 US survey showed more than 40% of respondents were unfamiliar with the concept of globalization.
+When the survey was repeated in 1998, 89% had a polarized view of globalization as being either good or bad.
+Discourse on globalization, which began in the financial community, shifted to a heated debate between proponents and disenchanted students and workers.
 Polarization increased dramatically after the establishment of the WTO in 1995; this event and subsequent protests led to a large-scale anti-globalization movement.

 Initially, college educated workers were likely to support globalization.
 Less educated workers, who were more likely to compete with immigrants and workers in developing countries, tended to be opponents.
-The situation changed after the financial crisis of 2007.
+The situation changed after the Great Recession.
 According to a 1997 poll 58% of college graduates said globalization had been good for the US.
 By 2008 only 33% thought it was good.
 Respondents with high school education also became more opposed.

 According to Takenaka Heizo and Chida Ryokichi, as of 1998 there was a perception in Japan that the economy was "Small and Frail".
 However, Japan was resource-poor and used exports to pay for its raw materials.
 Anxiety over their position caused terms such as internationalization and globalization to enter everyday language.
 However, Japanese tradition was to be as self-sufficient as possible, particularly in agriculture.

 Many in developing countries see globalization as a positive force that lifts them out of poverty.
 Those opposing globalization typically combine environmental concerns with nationalism.
 Opponents consider governments as agents of neo-colonialism that are subservient to multinational corporations.
 Much of this criticism comes from the middle class; the Brookings Institution suggested this was because the middle class perceived upwardly mobile low-income groups as threatening to their economic security.